shaolink8/Sound-Production/README.md

 Sound Production

-Remaking a cover of Faded on Ableton Live Suite
+Remaking the song Faded by Alan Walker on Ableton Live Suite